carlosfrias/apigee-opdk-playbook-maintenance-cassandra-replication-factor/README.md

-#Apigee OPDK Playbook Maintenance Cassandra Replication Factor
+# Apigee OPDK Playbook Maintenance - Cassandra Replication Factor Change Runbook

-This playbook uses the roles to modify the Cassandra Replication Factor using Zero Downtime .
+This is an Ansible playbook that performs a modification of Cassandra replication factor on Apigee components with Zero Downtime.

+## Requirements and Usage

+This playbook uses ansible-galaxy to download roles that are used by this playbook.
+Once roles are downloaded the playbook and be invoked in several ways.
+The playbook can be invoked in its entirety, a tag can be used to invoke a subset of playbook services or the playbook may be run manually.
+These ways of invoking the playbook are described below.

-### Download Roles
+## Download Roles

-Use ```ansible-galaxy``` to download the required roles.
+The playbook roles and their location is found in the  ```requirements.yml``` file.
+This file is provided to ```ansible-galaxy``` so that the roles may be downloaded.

+### ansible-galaxy usage

 ```ansible-galaxy install -r requirements.yml```